stas-badzi/c-c-collab/README.md

   - (because Hyper doesn't have a way to launch the terminal with a command)

 ### __MobaXterm ❌__
-- Windows console api just doesn't work -> no way to fix it (i think)
+- Windows console api just doesn't work -> no way to fix it (I think)
   - if you know how to go around that, please open an issue

 ### __FireCMD ❌__